 Most importantly, remember that God is not condemning you, and He does not blame you for what happened.
 He loves you, He's on your side, and He has promised never to leave or forsake you (Hebrews 13:5).
 He wants to free you from painful emotions and heal the wounds of your heart.

-If, as a first step, you think it might be helpful to speak with a member of our staff, please contact Focus on the Family's Counseling Department .
-We can provide you with a list of professionals practicing in your area, and the trained Christian counselors on our staff would be very willing to talk and pray with you on the phone.
-They're available to speak with you at this number.
+If, as a first step, you think it might be helpful to speak with a member of our staff, please contact our Counseling department.
+We can provide you with a list of professionals practicing in your area, and our trained Christian counselors would be very willing to talk and pray with you on the phone.

 Life After Assault League - (920) 739-4489